Marina Raphael: Career

-Since 2020, Raphael's brand has collaborated with a number of third-party designers and companies including L'Oréal’s Vichy Laboratories, for whom Raphael also served as the face of the company's Greek advertising campaigns, influencer Evangelie Smyrniotaki, and creative director and sustainability consultant Doina Ciobanu.
+Since 2020, Raphael's brand has collaborated with a number of third-party designers and companies including L'Oréal’s Vichy Laboratories, for whom Raphael also served as the face of the company's Greek advertising campaigns, influencer Evangelie Smyrniotaki, stylist Georgia Medley, and creative director and sustainability consultant Doina Ciobanu.
 Her work with the latter saw the Marina Raphael brand release its first sustainable collection of handbags which utilise a form of vegan leather developed as a byproduct of the industrial processing of apples.
 Similarly, a collaboration between Raphael and Swarovski announced in 2020 saw the designer and Swarovski Group’s Global Creative Director, Giovanna Battaglia Engelbert, collaborate on the design and production of the first handbag line to be released under the Swarovski marque in the jeweller’s 125 year history.
-In 2022, Raphael's brand was projecting that it would double its sales to reach revenues of US$2.6 million.
+In 2022, Raphael's brand was projecting that it would double its sales to reach revenues of US$2.6 million and, in the same year, it launched a collaboration with fine jewellery designer Eugenie Niarchos featuring a series of bespoke handbags accompanied by a collection of non-fungible tokens.
+In 2024, Marina was appointed as Artistic and Design Director of Handbags at fashion house Elie Saab.